magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 Disallow
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _iax-allow:

+Codec
+"""""

-We not write the description to this field.
+We did not write the description to this field.